-This course explores the basic principles of cost accounting, the different types of costing and the ways in which organizations use cost information to make decisions.
+This course explores the basic principles of cost accounting, the different types of costing and how organizations use cost information to make decisions.
 Other topics covered include: customer profitability analysis, service costs, budgeting and financial planning, transfer pricing, responsibility accounting, performance measurement and the importance of nonfinancial indicators.